starkfell/starkfell.github.io/_posts/2016-11-18-continuous-deployment-to-nano-server-in-azure.md

 ---
 layout: post
 title: "Continuous Deployment to Nano Server in Azure"
-date: 2016-11-17
+date: 2016-11-18
 ---

-# Introduction

 There are several documented ways online on how to deploy Nano Server to Hyper-V Hosts or to Azure.
 Additionally, there is documentation on how to deploy a .NET Core Application to a Nano Server.
-This article will demonstrate how to deploy a .NET Core Application to a Nano Server in Azure from GitHub using Azure Automation.
+This article will demonstrate how to deploy a .NET Core Application to a Nano
+Server in Azure from GitHub using Azure Automation.

 # Overview